strangerstudios/pmpro-constant-contact/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0.3 =
+* Updating Constant Contact Signup Link and new signups offer.

 = 1.0.2 =
 * Overhaul by Michael Roufa.
 * Added options to only unsub from PMPro-related lists.
 (Thanks, Michael Roufa)